-Then back in September 2019 and surprisingly after sometime not been updating my WordPress.com blog for some time except sporadic posts on days I was really, really free, something in my mind triggered and realised that the only way I am going to serious on blogging – keep chronicles some sort of my travels, opinions and daily events – was to move from a free blog site (where there is no pressure to do any posting) to one self hosted (which since it is not free, I need to maximise the usage).
+Then back in September 2019 and surprisingly after some time not been updating my WordPress.com blog for some time except sporadic posts on days I was really, really free, something in my mind triggered and realised that the only way I am going to serious on blogging – keep chronicles some sort of my travels, opinions and daily events – was to move from a free blog site (where there is no pressure to do any posting) to one self-hosted (which since it is not free, I need to maximise the usage).

-And because I am going to put hard earned money on this, I will be forced to keep the self hosted blog active – one way or another or as we Malaysians would say it – “die, die also must keep it alive”
+And because I am going to put hard-earned money on this, I will be forced to keep the self-hosted blog active – one way or another or as we Malaysians would say it – “die, die also must keep it alive”

 Mistake 1: Easy Monetization

-For the first one month, nothing major was done other than focussing on the blog content – just like how I was doing on the free site at WordPress.com.
+For the first one month, nothing major was done other than focus on the blog content – just like how I was doing on the free site at WordPress.com.
 Then someone suggested monetization which prompted me to add Google Ads into this blog.
 Image source: WordPress.org.

-Actually it was not because since it is a self hosted site, one has to wait for Google to approve the website before anything “trickles” down.
+Actually it was not because since it is a self-hosted site, one has to wait for Google to approve the website before anything “trickles” down.
 Weeks pass by (in the meantime I was tested other types of monetization options) and one day I got an update from Google that my site was not eligible because there was a lack of contents.

 I was surprised – what they meant by not enough contents?
 I had thousands of post done since 2007 (actually from 2005 if including the post done in my first site at Blogger.com).
 So why this not counted as contents?

-So I looked back at my website and realised that it looked cluttered and some widgets were over shadowing the post, etc. I also changed the template to a more “cleaner” looking one that shows more of the posts and deleted some of the non essential widgets.
+So I looked back at my website and realised that it looked cluttered and some widgets were overshadowing the post, etc. I also changed the template to a more “cleaner” looking one that shows more of the posts and deleted some of the non-essential widgets.